In a nutshell…

 By joining the Scale Up programme at this crucial juncture, Martin received the mentoring he needed to help him adapt the business model.
 “I wanted to make sure we still did what we set up to do.
 That through funding for the young people, we could still help the adults, and become a free service for the adults.
 The programme helped me do that.”

-Through a variety of training options, Fir Tree Fishery has already helped hundreds of NEET young people, with 76% of students progressing into employment.
+Through a variety of training options, Fir Tree CIC today supports over 150 young people aged 14-25, with 76% of students progressing into employment.
 The centre now has contracts with 10 local schools and continues to support elderly and disabled people locally.
+Furthermore, we have in 2018 awarded a direct ESFA government contract as a prime contract training organisation.